Here is a 9-step guide on how to start a cleaning business from scratch. Let’s get started!

 Post Construction Cleanup

-Post construction cleanup is another potential business model.
+Post-construction cleanup is another potential business model.
 This is a separate specialty service just like the ones mentioned above, but with different cleaning methods and pricing.
 These services will go in right after a new home is built and clean, vacuum, and dust all of the surfaces inside the home.
-This is similar to a residential cleaning, but with lots of drywall dust.
+This is similar to residential cleaning, but with lots of drywall dust.
 You will also be working directly with contractors instead of homeowners.

 How to Charge for House Cleaning

 Before you start cleaning, you need to learn how much to charge for house cleaning.
 You can figure this out by calculating how long it takes you or your employees to clean each area of a home and determine what your hourly rate will be.

 The best way to figure this out is to call cleaning companies in your area and get a bi-weekly estimate for your home or a family member or friend’s home.
 After they give you the prices for the initial and bi-weekly cleaning amounts make sure to ask how long it will take for the initial and recurring bi-weekly cleaning.
 Also, ask how many cleaners they will be sending out to do the job.